Dog disease

 To reduce the risk of bloat, it’s best to feed your dog 2- 3 smaller meals a day rather than 1 large one.

-Every dog disease should be treated as serious and needs immediate treatment.
-Remember the healthier your dog, the less chance he has of contacting any of the above dog diseases.
+All canine diseases should be treated as serious and need immediate treatment.
+Remember the healthier your dog, the less chance he has of being affected by any of the above diseases in dogs.